 -

-The US Bureau of Reclamation announced a new operation plan for California's Central Valley Project, increasing water flow to farms following an executive order from Trump.
-Critics warn this could harm ecosystems and water delivery to cities, while supporters say it enhances water resilience.
+The US Bureau of Reclamation announced a new plan to operate California's Central Valley Project, increasing water flow to farms following a Trump-era executive order.
+Critics warn this could harm ecosystems and water delivery, while supporters say it boosts water resilience amid ongoing drought and environmental concerns.